 Akshara shared Tookitaki’s point of view that financial crime cannot be fought in silos.
 She also presented Tookitaki’s innovative AML Ecosystem comprising of the Typology Repository and our network of experts.
 The AML Ecosystem removes the information vacuum created by siloed AML operations.
 It also lays the foundation of a democratised detection approach where money laundering scenarios are shared across an ecosystem through a privacy-protected framework.

 The webinar touched upon unique thoughts on how fintech companies can ensure compliance under the AMLA of the Philippines.
-At Tookitaki, we share the same thought of the Philippine regulators to have a risk-based approach to AML compliance and we help our customers to be future-proof with our proven technology solutions.
+At Tookitaki, we share the same thought as the Philippine regulators to have a risk-based approach to building comprehensive AML compliance programs and we help our customers to be future-proof with our proven technology solutions.

 Hear from our experts about what it takes for fintech companies to adhere to the compliance obligations prescribed in the AMLA in the Philippines.